TaleSpin (video game): Plot

 This game involves the adventures of Baloo and Kit Cloudkicker, two bears delivering cargo for Rebecca Cunningham, another bear.
 However, Shere Khan, the evil tiger tycoon, wants to put Rebecca out of business, so he hires air pirates, led by Don Karnage, to do his dirty work.

 In the Sega Genesis and Game Gear games, Baloo and Kit face up against Shere Khan's company in a contest to earn a lifetime work contract from the city of Cape Suzette.

 In the TurboGrafx game, Louie tells Baloo of an ancient artifact, the pieces of which are scattered across the road.

 Gameplay

 Mega Drive/Genesis

 The Sega Mega Drive/Genesis version of the game is a platform game for up to two players, playing as either Baloo or Kit.
 The aim of each level is to collect at least 10 cargo boxes in order to open the exit.

 TurboGrafx-16

 The TurboGrafx version is also a platform game, in which players play as Baloo.
-There is also a bonus level where players control the plane pulling Kit behind him.
+There is also a bonus level where players control the Sea Duck pulling Kit behind him.